LibEMG/libemg/docs/source/examples/snake_example/snake.md

             self.move_snake()
 ```

 Now let's look at how we can move the snake using EMG-based input.
-As our toolkit streams all classification decisions over UDP, we need to set up a socket listening on the specified port and IP.
+As our library streams all classification decisions over UDP, we need to set up a socket listening on the specified port and IP.
 By default, the OnlineEMGClassifier streams at `port:12346` and `ip:'127.0.0.1'`.
 We opted not to change these default values.
 ```Python
 # Socket for reading EMG
 self.sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)